Creating a Career Development Plan: Tips and Strategies

 - Enhances the chances for career progression.

-Making a career development plan involves assessing current strengths and weaknesses in the skillsets then taking active steps toward professional development.
+Making a career development plan requires evaluating strengths and weaknesses in the skillsets then taking active steps toward professional growth.

-The first step to create your career development plan is to assess your current competencies, skillsets, strengths, and areas that require improvement.
+The first step in establishing your career development plan is to evaluate your current competencies, skillsets, strengths, and areas in which you could benefit from improvement.

 Consider these questions:

-Determine the long-term goals of your chosen profession precisely.
-Having clearly defined long-term goals helps you stay focused on the goals you wish to achieve in the future.
+Set out the long-term goals for your chosen profession precisely.
+Having clearly defined long-term goals will help you focus on what you would like to accomplish in the near future.

 Answer these three questions to yourself: